Battle rap: Battle rap leagues

-The first all-female rap battle league, called Queen of the Ring was founded in 2010 in response to the Ultimate Rap League.
-Although female battle rappers such as Mis Led and Drizz Mami existed in other leagues, they were significantly less prevalent in the scene.
-Queen of the Ring gained attention quickly, as well as an avid fan base.
-It is now considered one of the "Top Five" big battle leagues (along with Versus battle, URL, Don't Flop, KOTD).
-Many female battlers are widely known in the community, with female battles in the majority of big events held by any of the other "Top Five" leagues.
-As female battlers have gained recognition, male versus female battles have also become popular.

-Don't Flop is a popular UK rap battle league founded in 2008, following a controversial judging decision in which co-founder, Eurgh, was denied a place in the finals of a tournament run by the then-dominant battle league, JumpOff.
+Don't Flop is a popular UK battle rap league founded in 2008, following a controversial judging decision in which co-founder, Eurgh, was denied a place in the finals of a tournament run by the then-dominant battle league, JumpOff.
 Since then, notable appearances include Rizzle, Illmaculate, Mystro, and Harry Love.
 Don't Flop came to mainstream UK media attention in 2012 when one of their battles became a viral video, purportedly showing a teacher battling his student.
-Although the battlers in question, Mark Grist and Blizzard were not student and teacher, the narrative was enough to give the league a huge boost in exposure.
+Although the battlers in question, Mark Grist and Blizzard, were not actually a student and a teacher, the narrative was enough to give the league a huge boost in exposure.
 In 2014, former Don't Flop performers and staff broke away to form King of the Ronalds as a reaction to Don't Flop's move towards a more sanitized version of the product and sponsorship from the likes of Foot Locker.
 King of the Ronalds presents a more raw ethos, with a philosophy that has much in common with the early punk rock movement.
 The league markets itself primarily using videos of tense physical confrontations between battlers, something other leagues are keen to distance themselves from.

-In 2020, the most live-streamed music event of the year was the international final of Red Bull Batalla, a Spanish language battle rap competition.

-FlipTop Battle League, Sunugan Battle League, Bahay Katay Battle League, Laglagan Battle League and WordWar Battle League are examples of battle rap leagues in the Philippines.
+FlipTop Battle League is an example of a battle rap league in the Philippines.